ChrisHouston/akai-midimix-reason-codec/README.md

 Note that the codecs and the map file are in separate folders.

-Make sure your MIDIMix controller is using the factory presets or this not work.
+Make sure your MIDIMix controller is using the factory presets or this will not work.
 If not, reset using the MIDIMix Editor.

 ## Maps